 - These often describe important properties of the system. - Parameters are often fit to data. - Variations in parameters may have a critical role in the dynamical behavior. - Questions arise on what is called identifiability of the parameters. - More parameters can complicate the understanding of key underlying behaviors.

-Radioactive Decay First Order ODE Theory Scaling and Dimensionless Variables Buckingham Pi Theorem
+Radioactive Decay First Order ODE Theory Scaling and Dimensionless Variables Buckingham Pi Theorem Scaling Parameters in ODE

 Rayleigh's Method of Dimensional Analysis

 Rayleigh's method of dimensional analysis